papermerge/tivoli/README.md

 # Tivoli

-JWT token validator is a http proxy that verifies the presence and validity of jwt token in every request.
-It reads JWT token from:
+JWT token validator is a http proxy that for every HTTP request verifies the presence and validity of jwt token.
+Also, it checks that user with ID `user_id` is present in database (it checks `core_user` table, column `id`).
+Tivoli reads JWT token from:

 - `Authorization` header
 - cookie header

+Regarding database, Tivoli needs only table presence of table `core_user` with at least one column `id`.

 ## Use it

 Start with docker run command:

+    docker run
+        -e PAPERMERGE__SECURITY__SECRET_KEY=123 \
+        -e PAPERMERGE__DATABASE__URL=<sqlalchemy database url> \
-    docker run -e PAPERMERGE__SECURITY__SECRET_KEY=123 -p 7000:3000 papermerge/tivoli:0.2.0
+        -p 7000:3000 papermerge/tivoli:0.3.0

 Now any http request without valid jwt token will return 401 Unauthorized.
 JWT token can be set either as part of `Authorization` header or as part